 T. Rowe Price Latin America Fund

 The T. Rowe Price Latin America Fund (PRLAX) seeks long-term growth of capital by investing “primarily in the common stocks of companies located, or with primary operations, in Latin America.”
 Under normal circumstances, the fund will invest in at least four countries from the Latin American region.
-The fund’s primary geographic focus comprises Argentina, Brazil, Chile, Colombia, Mexico, Peru, and Venezuela.
+The fund’s primary geographic focus will be on Argentina, Brazil, Chile, Colombia, Mexico, Peru, and Venezuela.

-Bottom-up stock research is the backbone of the fund’s investment process.
-The fund management team does not aim at a specific geographic exposure.
-Instead, it is primarily driven by stocks deemed suitable to the investment objective of the fund.
+Bottom-up stock research, leading to stock selection is the backbone of the fund’s investment process.
+The fund management team does not aim at a specific geographic exposure; it is primarily driven by stocks deemed suitable to the investment objective of the fund.

-As of December 2015, the fund’s assets were invested across 49 holdings and it was managing assets worth $441.1 million.
-As of December, its equity holdings included Grupo Financiero Santander Mexico (BSMX), Banco Santander-Chile (BSAC), Mercadolibre (MELI), Grupo Aval Acciones Y Valores (AVAL), and Grupo Financiero Galicia (GGAL).
-The fund is quite top-heavy, with its top ten holdings forming 52.1% of the fund’s December assets.
+The fund’s assets were invested across 48 holdings as of November 2015, and it was managing assets worth $485.1 million.
+As of its September portfolio, its equity holdings included Grupo Financiero Santander Mexico (BSMX), Banco Santander-Chile (BSAC), Mercadolibre (MELI), Grupo Aval Acciones Y Valores (AVAL), and Grupo Financiero Galicia (GGAL).
+Its top ten holdings formed 50.9% of its November portfolio.

-For this analysis, we’ll be considering holdings as of September 2015, as that is the latest available sectoral breakdown.
-The post-September holdings reflect valuation-driven changes to the portfolio, not the actual holdings.
+For this analysis, we’ll be considering holdings as of September 2015, as that’s the latest available sectoral breakdown.
+The holdings post-September reflect valuation-driven changes to the portfolio, not the actual holdings.